 1. The Workshop Chairman will schedule workshops on a variety of media, techniques, or themes to meet the interests of the membership.

-2. The Chairman will contract with the instructor for a fee of $600.
+2. The Workshop Chair will contract with the instructor for a fee of $600.

 3. Workshops will be offered on the third Wednesday of each month, September- May, with the exception of December.